Let's stop doing 'business as usual' and instead use business as a tool for good.

 Co-founder of Raglan Food Co

-'Joy in a jar' that's been taking NZ by storm since 2014.
-Winner of the Gourmet Food Award, Social & Environmental Sustainability Award, and Outstanding Sustainability Champion Award, their ranges of plant-based products including coconut yoghurt & kefir are stocked in supermarkets around the country.
-Proud to a Certified B Corporation, they support a number of social & environmental initiatives, including the 1 Million Pieces project, encouraging customers to clean-up beaches around New Zealand.
-Raglan Food Co is the market leader with 52% of the dairy-free yoghurt category, ranked No.23 in the Deloitte Fast50 2019, and they still make everything from their custom-built yoghurt factory in Raglan, employing 30 locals.
+'Lifting the vibe' of plant-based products since 2014.
+Winner of the Gourmet Food Award, Social & Environmental Sustainability Award, and Outstanding Sustainability Champion Award, their range of plant-based products including coconut yoghurt, condiments & kefir are stocked in supermarkets around the country.
+Proud to be a Certified B Corporation, they support a number of social & environmental initiatives, including the 1 Million Pieces project, encouraging customers to clean-up beaches around New Zealand.
+Raglan Food Co is the market leader with 52% of the dairy-free yoghurt category, and they still make everything from their custom-built 1,500sqm factory in Raglan, employing 30 locals.
+In 2021 they brought on a major investment partner, Pioneer Capital, to allow further expansion into overseas markets.

-In 2020, Latesha was recognised in the Forbes 30 under 30 Food Entrepreneurs Working Towards A Cleaner And Healthier Future and Raglan Food Co were finalists in the Good Food and Social Impactor categories at the Sustainable Business Awards.
+In 2020, Latesha was recognised in the Forbes 30 under 30 Food Entrepreneurs Working Towards A Cleaner And Healthier Future, she was a Women of Influence finalist in 2021, and in 2022 Raglan Food Co won the MPI Supreme Employer Award.

 Author, Writer, and Editor

-A five-year blog project lead to a publishing deal with a US publishing company for Tesh's book, The To-Be List, which has recently been ranged in Whitcoulls stores nationwide in NZ.
+A five-year blog project led to a publishing deal with a US publishing company for Tesh's book, The To-Be List, which has recently been ranged in Whitcoulls stores nationwide in NZ.
 She has also had several children's books published.

 Tesh was the Editor for NZ's largest travel magazine, Arrival, for 8 years until COVID hit.
 She has also contributed freelance pieces to various newspapers and magazines over the years including Idealog, Good, Green Ideas, Hamilton News, and Travel Digest.

 Edmund Hillary Fellow

-A natural curiosity for how the mind works lead Tesh to become certified as a Myers-Briggs practitioner.
+A natural curiosity for how the mind works led Tesh to become certified as a Myers-Briggs practitioner.
 She has made her knowledge of personality types part of the work & leadership culture at Raglan Food Co and enjoys sharing these insights with others who are leading teams.